Demand for analytics helps UK's Relx to lift 2021 outlook

-LONDON, July 29 (Reuters) - The UK's Relx (REL.L) expects 2021 underlying growth rates to be slightly above historical trends due to strong demand for its analytics and fraud prevention services, helping the information provider increase its dividend.
+LONDON (Reuters) -The UK’s Relx expects 2021 underlying growth rates to be slightly above historical trends due to strong demand for its analytics and fraud prevention services, helping the information provider increase its dividend.

 Formerly Reed Elsevier, the group which outperformed the FTSE 100 index for 10 years after transforming from an advertising-supported media group to the more stable world of data and analytics, said it was returning to growth levels seen before the pandemic.